All About Egg Colors

 Silverudd’s Blue & Our Gilded Martin Project

 Silverudd’s Blue (named for its feather coloration) should lay green eggs.
 The inconsistency in the brown paint over the blue egg, as well as variety in speckling, produce a wide variety of greens.
 The breed, twice imported to the US by Greenfire Farms, was unfinished at the time of Martin Silverudd’s death.
 The breed was not refined enough to lay 100% green eggs.
 The first import included some birds that only had one blue egg gene, leaving the possibility that a hen could inherit two white egg genes, and lay a brown egg.
 If you want Silverudd’s Blue and have high expectations, we always recommend working with a small breeder who is undertaking the arduous work of breeding Silverudd’s Blue that carry two blue egg genes and appropriate brown paint, follows the breeding guidelines from the breed association, and mostly works with first import breeding stock (second import stock is believed to have more variability in all attributes and be further from the ideal Silverudd’s Blue).
-We are offering Silverudd’s Blue chicks in 2026, but do not claim to have top or breeding quality birds.
+They should be working to perfect the blue feather coloring and offer blue, black and splash chicks.
+We are offering Silverudd’s Blue chicks in 2026, but we do not claim to have top or breeding quality birds.

 The inconsistent genetics in Silverudd’s Blue may explain why it has not been used widely in Olive Egger (not a breed, but a name used for any chicken that has a blue egg gene and dark brown paint) breeding.
 The consistent blue egg genes of the Ameraucana and dark brown genes of the French Black Copper Marans are most often used to create an Olive Egger.
 To achieve a dark olive egg from a typical Olive Egger cross, breeding often involves successive generations and some level of backcrossing or filial breeding to get a deeper brown paint, and in the process also produces a lot of hens who just lay brown eggs since they don’t inherit a blue egg gene.